ZAR

 • The spray from the waterfalls can reach up to 400 meters (1,300 feet) into the air.

 • Victoria Falls is home to a variety of wildlife, including hippos, elephants, and buffalo.
-This makes it a great destination for those who’d like to enjoy an authentic African safari as well as see the Falls themselves.
+This makes it a great destination for those who’d like to enjoy an authentic safari as well as see the Falls themselves.

 • In the local Kololo and Lozi languages, Victoria Falls is called Mosi-oa-Tunya, which means the “smoke that thunders”.